empowerthedao/compound-aragon-app/local-install.md

 # Local deployment

 To deploy the Compound Aragon app locally first requires installing the Compound protocol locally, then copying key addresses from the deployment process into the Aragon app deployment script for the app to use.
+It is also advised that all global dependencies be the most recent versions available, except for Node.

 Pre-requisite dependencies:
 - [NPM from Node v10](https://nodejs.org/en/download/) (errors may occur when using a version later than v10)